 Henry Chong: I am Henry Chong.
 I am the CEO of Fusang.
 We’re a private investment group and we’re doing lots of really interesting projects now including relating to technology like blockchain.

-Dr. David Tian: Very cool.
+Dr. David Tien: Very cool.
 So, we are currently in Las Vegas.

 Henry Chong: At the Trump Hotel.